 Wishing you all a Happy Happy Thanksgiving!

-To get the squash evenly golden on both side, roast them first for about 25 minutes, then stick the pan under the broiler for 3 to 4 minutes.
+To get the squash evenly golden on both side, roast them first for about 20 to 25 minutes, then stick the pan under the broiler for 3 to 4 minutes.

 - 2 delicata squash, ends trimmed, seeds removed, sliced into 1/2-inch thick pieces